Tank Sweep Inspection Services

 Frequently Asked Questions

-How accurate are tank sweeps?
+How accurate are tank sweeps at detecting buried oil tanks?

 What if the tank sweep finds something?